It can be challenging to gather the information you need to make informed decisions regarding reverse mortgages.

 Reverse mortgages are considered non-recourse loans meaning you cannot owe more than the value of your home.
 Your assets and your heirs' assets are never taken into account when it comes to lending a reverse mortgage.
 Your home serves as the only collateral.

 Once you no longer occupy the residence, your estate will repay the loan balance with proceeds from the sale of the property or by refinancing the transaction.
 In the first case, the estate will retain any additional proceeds from the sale.
 If your estate decides to refinance, they will retain the home and any additional equity.

 The Internal Revenue Service considers your reverse mortgage proceeds loan advances and not taxable income.

 It never hurts to check with a local real estate agent or appraiser to give you an estimate on the value for little to no charge.
 To play it safe, you can check the taxable value online in many counties.
 The tax assessment is a good starting point, but it may not accurately reflect current market conditions.
 A full interior/exterior appraisal will be ordered after application to nail down a specific amount.

 Homes placed in a "living trust" may qualify for a reverse mortgage.
 The "living trust" documents will be reviewed by a real estate attorney for approval.

 As Power of Attorney, you will be able to be the main contact person, but the homeowner listed on the title must attend counseling and sign the application documents.
-The Department of Housing and Urban Development requires the homeowner to act on their own behalf unless they have a doctor's note citing mental incompetency based on a particular reason.
+The Department of Housing and Urban Development requires the homeowner to act on their own behalf unless they have a doctor's note citing mental incompetency based for a specific condition.